 Myth 1: Alkaline Foods Turn Red Litmus Blue

 They stem from a US government table of pH values produced for the canning industry.
-Whilst they might help food packagers determine what balancing agents they need to avoid food reacting with it’s container, these values have absolutely nothing to do with the effect of food on our bodies.
+Now, physical pH values might help canners and other food packagers.
+Because they determine what balancing agents they need to avoid food reacting with its container.
+But these values have absolutely nothing to do with the effect of food on our bodies.

 Still, people remain confused as to how an acidic food item, like lemons or vinegar, can have an alkalizing effect on urine and the kidneys.
 This happens because the acids in food are very weak acids, e.g. citric acid in lemons and acetic acid in vinegar.
-The alkalizing components in the fruits do not register on a pH test, or our taste buds.
-This all changes as we digest the food, and the alkalizing components combine with acid compounds in or bodies, thus reducing the acid load at the kidneys.
+The alkalizing components in the fruits do not register on a pH test or our taste buds.
+Because that changes as we digest the food.
+When the alkalizing components combine with acid compounds in our bodies.
+Thus reducing the acid load at the kidneys.